There are definitely more than five things every new Boston Marathon runner needs to know to have a successful race.

 I’m not an elite runner, famous or a certified running coach.
-But I have run The Boston Marathon eight times and seventeen marathons all together.
+But I have run The Boston Marathon nine times and nineteen marathons all together.

 This advice is from my own personal experience and is written for first time Boston Marathon runners.

 Five Things Every New Boston Marathon Runner Needs to Know

 If this is your first marathon, I hope you’ve been training for quite a few months.
 Most running plans will advise new runners to train for eight or ten months.

 Going from your couch to 26.2 miles is a long process that should not be short changed.

 This may seem crazy, but there are people who have never run a marathon or any race and decide to run Boston.
 I would advise against running 26.2 miles with little to no training as you may harm your self in the process.

 I ran my first Boston Marathon in 2003 with only about four months of training.
 I advise against this!